heimdal/heimdal/lib/asn1/README-X681.md

 Typed Holes / Open Types
 ========================

-A typed hole or open type is a data structure with a form like:
+A typed hole or open type is a pattern of data structure that generally looks
+like:

 ```
     { type_id, bytes_encoding_a_value_of_a_type_identified_by_type_id }